| The

 because it will give them a firmer base from which to anticipate

+and counteract competition from other organisations.
 When the Gillette company developed a superior

 stainless steel razor blade, it feared that such a superior